kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 ## Prerequisites
 AWS Account: Ensure you have access to the AWS account in which the migration will be executed Bitbucket Data Center: Ensure you have administrative access to your existing Bitbucket Data Center.
-AWS Application Migration Service (MGN): Verify that MGN is enabled in both the source and target regions.
+**AWS Application Migration Service (MGN)**: Verify that MGN is enabled in both the source and target regions.
-Networking: Ensure proper VPC, subnets, security groups, and routing are configured in both regions to support Bitbucket’s requirements.
+**Networking**: Ensure proper VPC, subnets, security groups, and routing are configured in both regions to support Bitbucket’s requirements.
-Backups: Create a full backup of your Bitbucket Data Center (database, shared storage, and configuration files) before migration.
+**Backups**: Create a full backup of your Bitbucket Data Center (database, shared storage, and configuration files) before migration.

 ## Architecture